mabdinur/starterprojectspring/README.md

 ## Setup for Section 1 and Section 2

 Add the dependencies below to enable OpenTelemetry in FirstService and SecondService.
-The Jaeger and LoggerExporter packages are recommended but not required for this section.
-As of May 2020, only JaegerExporter and LoggingExporter are supported by opentelemetry-java.
-These OpenTelemetry exporters are used to track traces on different platforms.
+The Jaeger and LoggerExporter packages are recommended for exporting traces but are not required for this section.
+As of May 2020, Jaeger, Zipkin, OTLP, and Logging exporters are supported by opentelemetry-java.
 Feel free to use whatever exporter you are most comfortable with.

 ### Maven